PaperMC/Paper/CONTRIBUTING.md

 1. Modify `Paper-Server` and/or `Paper-API` with the appropriate changes
 2. Type `git add .` to add your changes
 3. Run `git commit` with the desired patch message
-4. Run `./rebuildPatches.sh` in the main directory to convert your commit into a new patch
+4. Run `./paper rebuild` in the main directory to convert your commit into a new patch
 5. PR your patches back to this repository

 Your commit will be converted into a patch that you can then PR into Paper